karunakarrao/DevOps/Ansible/Ansible-commands.md

 --------------------------------------------------------------------
 The until directive is used to retry a task until a certain condition is met.
 ```
-- name: Wait for a service to start
+- name: Wait for a service to start				# until
   command: /usr/bin/foo --check
   register: result
   retries: 5